 Many counties in New York have a higher-than-average risk of flooding, especially in the southern and eastern parts of the state.
 Wildfires are also moderately common, with 137 recorded in 2021 according to the Triple-I. In the densely populated New York City, vandalism, burglary and identity theft may also be more likely.

-The Peace Garden State has some of the harshest winters in the U.S. The state has an average of 50 days with temperatures below zero degrees Fahrenheit each year, which could lead to frozen and burst pipes and subsequent water damage.
+The Peace Garden State has some of the harshest winters in the U.S. The state has an average of 50 days of below-zero Fahrenheit temperatures each year, which could lead to frozen and burst pipes and subsequent water damage.
 The eastern part of North Dakota also carries a higher-than-average risk of flooding.

 Buckeye State residents, especially in southern and central counties, should be aware of the higher risk of flooding.
-Ohio also has its fair share of tornadoes spawned by strong summer storms; 19 were recorded in 2020.
+Ohio also has its fair share of tornadoes spawned by strong summer storms; 37 were recorded in 2021 according to Triple-I.

 Oklahoma is the most expensive state in the country for homeowners insurance according to rates from Quadrant Information Services, with an average annual premium of $3,659 for $250,000 in dwelling coverage, over 150 percent more than the national average.
 Tornadoes and strong winds are common in the state, as is seismic activity in certain areas.
 Eastern Oklahoma is also at risk for widespread flooding.

 The Beaver State boasts relatively low average home insurance premiums, but Oregon is not without its risks to homes and property.
-The 2020 wildfire season saw over 2,200 individual fires which burned more than 829,000 acres, based on data reported by the Triple-I. Western Oregon also has a high risk for earthquakes, which fades to a moderate risk in the central part of the state and a low risk to the east.
+The 2021 wildfire season saw over 2,202 individual fires which burned more than 829,000 acres, based on data reported by the Triple-I. Western Oregon also has a high risk for earthquakes, which fades to a moderate risk in the central part of the state and a low risk to the east.
 The state is also home to five active volcanoes.

 Rhode Island is the smallest state in the nation.
 The entire state carries a moderate-to-severe risk of flooding, depending on the county, due to its coastal position.
 Hurricanes and tropical storms that travel up the East Coast are also likely to impact Rhode Island.

 The majority of South Carolina has a moderate risk for earthquake damage, while the coast carries a high risk.
 Hurricanes are also a danger to the state, as is flooding.
-Additionally, South Carolina is one of the riskiest states for tornadoes.
-57 twisters were confirmed in 2020, the eighth-highest in the nation that year.
+Additionally, South Carolina sees its fair share of tornadoes, with 24 twisters confirmed in 2021 as reported by the Triple-I.

 South Dakota is a land of extremes.
 Summers can be blazing hot and winters can be intensely cold.
 Homeowners may face strong summer storms including high winds and tornadoes.
 Winter can bring frigid temperatures that could easily freeze and burst pipes, leading to interior water damage.

 Tornadoes are a threat in Tennessee, especially in spring and summer months.
 The state saw 66 twisters in 2021, according to Triple-I data, which killed four people.
 Parts of the Volunteer State also have a moderate or high risk of flooding, and the western part of Tennessee carries a high earthquake risk.

-Vermont homeowners enjoy the third-cheapest average home premium in the country.
+Vermont homeowners enjoy the second-cheapest average home premium in the country.
 The low average premium reflects the state’s relatively low risk level, but damage does happen.
 The Triple-I reports that the state had 90 wildfires in 2021.
 Considering the state’s small size, wildfires may be a decent risk.
 Much of the state also has a moderate-to-high flood risk.

 A swath of Virgina, running southwest to northeast, is at a high risk for flood damage.
 Hurricanes can also impact the coastal areas of the state.
-In fact, nearly 400,000 homes in Virginia Beach are at risk of storm surge damage and over 575,000 are at risk for hurricane wind damage.
+In fact, nearly 400,000 homes in Virginia Beach are at risk of storm surge damage and nearly 580,000 are at risk for hurricane wind damage.

 The Evergreen State boasts low average homeowners insurance premiums when compared to the national average.
 However, living in Washington — especially near the Pacific Coast — means you are at a higher risk for earthquake damage due to the Cascadia Subduction Zone.
 The state’s high level of rainfall could also contribute to water damage.

 Most counties in West Virginia have a higher-than-average risk of flooding.
 Although West Virginia isn’t coastal, the state is close enough to the East Coast to feel the impact of hurricanes and tropical storms that move north.
-Additionally, over 1,200 wildfires were recorded in 2021.
+Additionally, the Triple-I reported that over 752 wildfires were recorded in 2021.
 Like Pennsylvania, West Virginia’s mining history puts many homes at risk for mine subsidence damage.

 Sinkholes are relatively common in parts of Wisconsin, especially in the western region of the state due to the soft limestone beneath the surface.
-While sinkholes tend to be small compared to what other states face.
-However, even a small sinkhole could cause significant damage to structures.
+While sinkholes tend to be small compared to other states, even a small sinkhole could cause significant damage to structures.
 Southern Wisconsin is also particularly prone to flooding, and the entire state faces cold winters that can freeze and burst pipes.

 Much of Wyoming has a moderate earthquake risk and parts of the western portion of the state are at a high risk.
 Wildfires are also a risk in the state.
-Only 828 were recorded in 2020, a relatively low number when compared to other Western states.
-However, those fires burned nearly 340,000 acres of land, ranking Wyoming seventh in the nation for the number of acres burned.
+Only 540 were recorded in 2021, a relatively low number when compared to other Western states.
+However, those fires burned over 53,000 acres of land, making the risk a significant one to still consider.